kkukri/StockX-Sneaker-Predictions/README.md

 2. Cost Complexity Pruning
 3. k-Fold Cross Validation

+## What we have learned
+- Usage of various outside sources to improve data preparation for analysis
+- Usage of various visualisation tools like MatPlotLib and SeaBorn
+- MatPlotLib style sheets
+- Other visualisation models such as further multi-variate visualisations
+- Unsupervised Learning Models such as DBScan in order to cluster data and find outliers
+- Gradient Boosting Algorithms such as XGBoost Classifiers
+- Ensemble Learning such as Random Forest Classifiers
+- Recursive Feature Elimination & Logistic Regression, including other Learning techniques
+- K-Fold Cross Validations to verify model across the entire dataset

 ## Conclusion & Insights
-- Shoe Sizes -- 8.75  to 10.75 most likely to yield unusually high profits due to high market demand, above 15 is also highly profitable due limited market supply
+- Shoe Sizes: 8.75  to 10.75 most likely to yield unusually high profits due to high market demand, above 15 is also highly profitable due limited market supply
-- Shoe Colours -- White / Colourful most likely to yield unusually high profits due to them being popular colourways, Grey most likely to yield sub-par profits and should be avoided
+- Shoe Colours: White / Colourful most likely to yield unusually high profits due to them being popular colourways, Grey most likely to yield sub-par profits and should be avoided

+## Future Implementations of the Project
+- Our models are unable to perform a time-dependent or sequential analysis to predict when is the optimal time in selling the sneakers, despite being able to identify sneakers that have potential to achieve highly profitable returns.
+- Our models are unable to identify the similarities and differences in the design elements across different models, and quantify these design variables into our predictions.
+- Future models can consider analysis convolutional neural networks by looking at design elements which give rise to popularities of shoes.

 ## References
 - https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/